coding-panda/panda-pods-repeater-field/README.txt

 Please see the screenshots for instructions.

 = How to fetch data at the frontend =
 From Version 1.1.4, you can use pods_field(). e.g. in a single post template, pods_field( 'field_name' ) to fetch the data for the current page, otherwise use pods_field( 'pods_name', 'post_id', 'field_name' ) to fetch any data you want anywhere.
-To fetch data in the settings area, use pods_field( 'pods_name', false, 'field_name' ).
-To fetch data in the users area, use pods_field( 'user', 'user_id', 'field_name' ).
+To fetch data from the settings area, use pods_field( 'pods_name', false, 'field_name' ).
+To fetch data from the users area, use pods_field( 'user', 'user_id', 'field_name' ).

 You can use the filters: pandarf_pods_field_attrs( array(), $value_ukn, $row_arr, $params_arr, $pods_obj ) and pandarf_data_attrs( array(), $data_arr, $parent_pod_name ) to alter the repeater data returned from pods_field().